hauzer/scrobbler/README.rst

 The program can be invoked with one of the following commands:

-- *session-add* - Add a user to the database.
+- *session-add, sa* - Add a user to the database.

     - [--user, -u]
         A Last.fm username.